pzc163/Comfyui-CatVTON/README.md

 for Windows OS

 Please download Detectron2 and DensePose zip file in the [Releases](https://github.com/pzc163/Comfyui-CatVTON/releases/tag/Detectron2%26densepose), which includes the code placed under /ComfyUI/python/Lib/site-packages of ComfyUI folder path.
+Notice that Detectron2 and DensePose zip file was compiled under python==3.10 Cuda==12.1 torch==2.1.2 environment if you can't install Detectron2 and DensePose with the released zip file. pls pip install Detectron2 and DensePose first as previous linux os install cli shown.
 3. Run the ComfyUI.
 4. Download [`catvton_workflow.json`](https://github.com/pzc163/Comfyui-CatVTON/tree/Detectron2%26densepose/workflow/catvton_workflow.json) and drag it into you ComfyUI webpage and enjoy 😆!